Mike Sullivan (ice hockey): Coaching career

-Sullivan began coaching professional hockey during the 2002–2003 season, when he became the head coach of the Providence Bruins of the AHL.
+Sullivan began coaching professional hockey during the 2002–03 season, when he became the head coach of the Providence Bruins of the American Hockey League (AHL).
 In his only season, his team had a 41–17–9–4 record.

 Sullivan was hired as the 26th head coach of the Boston Bruins in 2003 by then-general manager Mike O'Connell.
 His first season with the Bruins was highly successful, as he led them to a 41–19–15–7 record, 104 points and a first-place finish in the Northeast Division.
-However, they were eliminated in the first round of the playoffs by the Montreal Canadiens.
-After the lockout, Sullivan and the Bruins struggled to win in the new NHL, as they ended the 2005–2006 season with a dismal 29–37–16 record, missing the playoffs and finishing last in the Northeast Division.
+However, they were eliminated in the conference quarterfinals of the 2004 Stanley Cup playoffs by the Montreal Canadiens.
+After the 2004–05 NHL lockout, Sullivan and the Bruins struggled to win in the new NHL, as they ended the 2005–06 season with a dismal 29–37–16 record, missing the playoffs and finishing last in the Northeast Division.
 He was subsequently fired by the incoming general manager Peter Chiarelli on June 27, 2006, and was replaced by Dave Lewis.

-Sullivan served as an assistant coach of the U.S. Olympic hockey team at the 2006 Winter Olympics in Torino, Italy.
+Sullivan served as an assistant coach of the U.S. Olympic hockey team at the 2006 Winter Olympics.

 On May 31, 2007, he was named assistant coach of the Tampa Bay Lightning.
 He was then promoted to associate coach the following season.
 On July 16, 2009, he was named assistant coach of the New York Rangers.

 On July 3, 2013, he was named assistant coach of the Vancouver Canucks.
 On January 20, 2014, Sullivan was named interim head coach of the Canucks, while head coach John Tortorella served a six-game suspension.
 On January 21, in his first game as acting head coach, the Canucks would go on to record a 2–1 victory over the Edmonton Oilers.

-On May 1, 2014, Sullivan, along with head coach John Tortorella, were relieved of their respective duties in the Canucks organization.
+On May 1, Sullivan, along with head coach Tortorella, were relieved of their respective duties in the Canucks organization.
 Sullivan subsequently joined the Chicago Blackhawks as a player development coach.